Yorkshire and the Humber: Regional assembly

+The committees for the region ceased to exist after 12 April 2010; regional ministers were not reappointed by the incoming Cameron–Clegg coalition government, with the associated government offices abolished in 2011.

 European Parliament

 Before the UK exit from the European Union on 31 January 2020, the European constituency of Yorkshire and the Humber was coterminous with the English region.

 Demographics

 Population, density and settlements

 The region has fewer degree-educated adults than the England average and the UK's highest rate of cancer.